checkedc/checkedc/WishList.md

 # A Wish List of Checked C Projects.

-There is plenty of work still to do on Checked C. Here is a list of projects that could be begun now or in the next few months.
+There is plenty of work to do on Checked C. Here is a list of projects that could be begun now or in the next few months.
 The projects cover compiler implementation, tools, language design, and experimental evaluation.
 The projects range in nature from implementation to design to open research